pcardotatgit/lab_simulator-001/README.md

-# Lab Simulator ( v_20231116 )
+# Lab Simulator ( v_20231213 )

-This lab simulator is a python flask application that simulate endpoint infection for Cisco XDR ( or SecureX) Demos.
+This lab simulator is a python flask application that simulate endpoint infection for SecureX Demos.

 This is actually a tiny web server that listen on http port 4000.
 This one is supposed to be installed into your laptop.